PythonCharmers/python-future/docs/source/imports.rst

 The internal API is currently as follows::

-    from future.builtins.iterators import zip, map, filter
+    from future.builtins.iterators import filter, map, zip
-    from future.builtins.misc import ascii, oct, hex, chr, int, input, open from future.builtins.backports import str, bytes, range, round, super from future.builtins.disabled import (apply, cmp, coerce,
+    from future.builtins.misc import ascii, chr, hex, input, int, oct, open from future.builtins.backports import bytes, range, round, str, super from future.builtins.disabled import (apply, cmp, coerce,
             execfile, file, long, raw_input, reduce, reload, unicode, xrange, StandardError)

-But please note that this internal API may not be stable between different versions of ``future``.
+But please note that this internal API is evolving and may not be stable between different versions of ``future``.